jdspugh/jdspugh.github.io/_posts/2023-03-03-smart-contract-checker.md

 # Other forms of Smart Contract Centralisation

 Apart from proxy contracts, in the case of decentralised smart contract, is often the case that a single centralised admin is assigned to the smart contract upon the contract's creation.
-The admin privleges can often be allowed to be transfered to other users after creation.
-The privleges can be used to activate features of the smart contract not available to other users.
+The admin privileges can often be allowed to be transferred to other users after creation.
+The privileges can be used to activate features of the smart contract not available to other users.
 This is risky to the users if the smart contract allows admins to do things that could be detrimental to other users of the Dapp.

-An example of detrimental actions would be minting new tokens for an ERC20 contract and squandering them (if they are put to good use then minting can be beneficial).
-If there is no limit on this it's possible for the admin to mint a lot of new tokens and sell them causeing the price of the token to fall and diluting the worth of the other holders of the token.
+An example of detrimental actions would be minting new tokens for an ERC-20 contract and squandering them (if they are put to good use then minting can be beneficial).
+If there is no limit on this it's possible for the admin to mint a lot of new tokens and sell them causing the price of the token to fall and diluting the worth of the other holders of the token.
 Again it's the temptation of centralised power on powerful smart contracts that should be avoided.

-This form of centralisation in decentralised smart contracts differs significantly from certralised proxy contracts.
+This form of centralisation in decentralised smart contracts differs significantly from centralised proxy contracts.
 The decentralised smart contract code is immutably on the blockchain and can be audited by anyone at anytime.
 So you can know what exploits (if any) the admin may attempt.
 In the case of any proxy contract you have no way to predict what the new smart contract might do and how it could be exploited.
 This is what makes them the most dangerous of all for the users and is why they will be the focus of the rest of this article.

 # Project Goals